Polidea/recycler-view-adapters/README.md

 Extended `RecyclerView.Adapter` that contains few new features:

 - Infinite scrolling - Adds loading spinner at the end of the list and informs when user reaches the last adapter item.
-- Bottom content inset - Adds an empty item with specified height at the beginning and at the end of the list
+- Bottom content inset - Adds an empty item with specified height at the end of the list
-- Top content inset - Adds an empty item with specified height at the beginning and at the begin of the list
+- Top content inset - Adds an empty item with specified height at the beginning of the list

 #### Usage